Having trouble following the Southern California baseball mess that is the Los Angeles Dodgers?

 But not to worry, the whole Frank McCourt debacle can clearly be summarized in the form of three classic movie comedies.
 Yes, you heard that right.

-McCourt’s purchasing of the Dodgers came back in 2004, but the real news of his ownership came in October of 2009, when it was announced that he and wife Jamie were getting divorced – which leads to major point one: DIVORCE.
+McCourt’s purchasing of the Dodgers came back in 2004.
+The real news of his ownership came in October of 2009, when it was announced that he and wife Jamie were getting divorced.
+That leads to major point one: DIVORCE.
 One could only imagine that from all the stories that have hit the headlines, the drama unfolded something like this…

 The divorce proceedings – among many other things – led to debt for McCourt, to the point that the team has had trouble making its payroll during the 2011 season, and still owe millions and millions of dollars to players not currently on the roster, such as Manny Ramirez and Andruw Jones.
 McCourt’s financial situation – also fueled by careless spending – leads to point two of the Dodgers Saga: DEBT.
 One could easily picture McCourt leaving himself to offer up payment in this manner…